Sunday, November 25, 2018

 The version of “Big Sur” I’m using is the original, not the remake that appears on the Holland album.
 I think bootlegs are the only source for it currently.
 Two other songs only available on bootlegs are “Walkin’” (an outtake from the album 20/20) and “My Solution,” meant as a Halloween novelty song.
 I added it to the end of the album as kind of a hidden joke.

-The album cover I found a few years ago on a Beach Boys blog.
-Apologies to the person who created it as I didn’t record it at the time.
+I found the album cover a few years ago on a Beach Boys blog.
+I'm sorry to the person who created it, as I didn’t record it at the time.

 Sunday, November 18, 2018